Bottlenecking in graphs and a coarse Menger-type theorem: Characterizations of -edge bottlenecked graphs

 \section{Characterizations of $n$-edge bottlenecked graphs}

-\begin{Remark} The class of connected graphs that are $1$-edge bottlenecked has been studied extensively under the title "Trees" and has proven to be of interest in many different fields, a characterization simmilar to what one might find in any textbook on graph theory is given here. \end{Remark}
+\begin{Remark} The class of connected graphs that are $1$-edge bottlenecked has been studied extensively under the title ``Trees" and has proven to be of interest in many different fields.
+A characterization similar to what one might find in any textbook on graph theory is given here with the added equivalence to $1$-edge bottlenecking. \end{Remark}